 - Eligible physicians are allowed to hold only one grant from Conquer Cancer at a time.

-- Should not have any current career development awards (e.g., K23, K08, or any other type of career development award) and have not been a Principal Investigator on any large project grants (e.g., R01 or international equivalent, or private foundation grants).
+- Applicants who hold concurrent career development awards (e.g., K23, K08, or any other type of career development award) must notify Conquer Cancer before they submit an application.
 Past recipients of training fellowships (e.g., Young Investigator Award or an F32 grant) are eligible.
-Applicants with institutional KL2/K12 grants are eligible to apply, but will be asked to relinquish their institutional grant at the start of the CDA grant period.
+Applicants with institutional KL2/K12 grants are eligible to apply, but must notify Conquer Cancer if they are currently funded by such an award.
 If there are questions regarding eligibility associated with previous and current grants received, applicants are encouraged to send an email to email@example.com for clarification.

 - Be up-to-date and in compliance with all requirements (e.g., progress reports, final reports, budget summaries, IRB approvals, etc.) of any past grants received from Conquer Cancer.